NicoStraube/11.ISys-Textadventure/README.md

 > There are no known bugs for the release.
 It is a beta release, errors can still occur.
 The minimum requirements for this task are met.

+How to play the game:

+- First you need to download the latest version, found on the right under 'Releases'.
+- Then you need to open zip - the folder 'assets' **needs** to be in the same directory as the .exe!
+- At least you just need to open the .exe.
+Maybe your antivirus wants to block this but you can trust the application, there is no malicious code.

 <hr>

 As of June 29th, 2021 at 22:50 pm: